suaefar/ryzen-test/README.md

 Start extracting robust features for automatic speech recognition from noise signals
 > ./threadripper-octave.sh

+Ignore the warnings at the start
 Watch output for errors ("panic")
-(won't appear in dmesg, seem to be catched by Octave itself)
+(segfaults won't appear in dmesg, seem to be catched by Octave itself)